EasyMapper/Productivity

 A faster flow than simple typing is by using the clipboard: you go to the source, copy the text, go to the app, select the target topic and paste, and repeat that for the entire structure.

-In this flow you place the windows of the document app and the mind map app side by side, drag the headings and drop them into the mind map.
+In this flow you place the windows of the document app and the mind map app side by side, selected text and drag and drop it into the mind map.

 Using the Table of Contents

 The summary of the document can speed up the elaboration of the mind map, with some circumstances.
-In the following examples I will use the document from which the Getting Started section of the EasyMapper website is generated.
+In the following examples I will use the document from which the Start section of the EasyMapper website is generated.

 Below you see the summary of the document (reduced to 2 levels).